microsoft/onnxruntime/docs/ONNX_Runtime_for_Mobile_Platforms.md

 ### 3. Create the minimal build

-You will need to build ORT from source to reduce the included operator kernels and other aspects of the binary.
+You will need to build ONNX Runtime from source to reduce the included operator kernels and other aspects of the binary.

 See [here](https://github.com/microsoft/onnxruntime/blob/master/BUILD.md#start-baseline-cpu) for build instructions.